sourcegraph/handbook/content/engineering/releases/index.md

 On rare occasions we may decide to increase the major version number (e.g. 2.13 -> 3.0).
 These releases **may** require manual migration steps.

+## When are patch releases performed?

+Patch releases are not free.
+When considering if a patch release is right ask the following questions:

+- Are users/customers actively asking us for these changes and cannot wait until the next full release?
+- Is there some functionality completely broken that warrants _redacting_ the prior release of Sourcegraph and advising users wait for the patch release?
+- Is it worth interrupting our regular planned work and release cycle for someone to take 3-6 hours and perform the patch release process?
+- Is it worth taking up site admin's valuable time by asking them to upgrade (and producing noise for them if they don't need to upgrade)?
+- Are the changes extremely minimal, well-tested, and low risk such that not testing as we do in a full release is OK?

+If you answered yes to most of these questions, a patch release is warranted.
+Otherwise, waiting until the next full release (which happens monthly on the 20th) is the best approach.

 ## Release process

 What is the process we follow to release?